ghoomfrog/silili/README.md

 *ana wa anta* — me and/or you

-You can use *ata ata* and *un* to make it more specific:

-*ata ata ju ana wa anta* — things of me and you — me and you

-*un ju ana wa anta* — one of me or you — me or you

 ### What

 "What" in Silili is *kuwa*.
 Combine it with other words to form other question words like "when".